JoeBuildsStuff/text-editor/src/components/tiptap/README.md

 - Users can only access files in their own folders

 ### **File Access**
-- Signed URLs with 1-hour expiration
+- Download URLs are generated on demand and scoped to the authenticated user
-- No direct bucket access from client
+- Files are never served directly from the filesystem—everything flows through `/api/files/raw`
-- File type and size validation
+- File type and size validation occurs on both client and server
-- Path traversal protection
+- Path traversal protection defends against forged file paths

 ## 🧹 **Cleanup System**